“The First Thanksgiving-1621”

 The Museums on the Green plans to open to the public on July 1, giving visitors another chance to view this exhibit before the painting is returned to its owner in Wisconsin later this year.

 The National Association of Christian Congregational Churches commissioned “The First Thanksgiving-1621” as “a Gift to the Nation.”
 The painting depicts the Mayflower survivors and the Wampanoags who joined them in a communal recognition of their friendship.

 Ms. Rinaldo researched historical records and first-person accounts of the Pilgrims who were present.
 Except for the 91 braves who are unnamed in the historical account, every figure portrayed is identified by name in an addendum provided for authentication.
-The painting includes Governor William Bradford, Wampanoag leader Massasoit, the English-speaking Squanto, and Priscilla Mullins (later Alden) holding Peregrine White, the first English child born in America.
+The painting includes Governor William Bradford, Wampanoag leader Massasoit, the English-speaking Squanto, Priscilla Mullins (later Alden) holding Oceanus Hopkins, and Peregrine White, the first English child born in America.
 The scene depicts the mutual respect between the Native Americans and the recent arrivals at the time of the first Thanksgiving.